ChickenProp/chickenprop.github.com/drafts/the-effect-pattern.md

 On a high level, the way it works is this: you pass it your regular `updateE` function and a mocked `runEffect` function, together with an initial model and a list of messages to send.
 The messages get sent, one at a time, to the model.
 Any effects caused by `updateE` are handled by the mock `runEffect`, which returns a list of additional messages to be sent in future.
 We keep running until there are no more messages.

 There are two complications.
-One is that we also thread through some arbitrary state, that can be updated both by `updateE` and `runEffect`[^updateE].
+One is that we also thread through some arbitrary state, that can be updated both by `updateE` and `runEffect`[^updateE-state].
 We'll see the value of that later, but if you don't need it,

 ```elm
 stateless : (a -> b -> c) -> (() -> a -> b -> ((), c))